P4U2R Labrys Guide

 What is her name?

 Given the existence of Labrys' actual shadow (the one with Asterius, commonly known as "Shabrys"), what to call this variant of Labrys has always been tricky.
-However, as of late, she has been called "Stabrys" (the "T" being taken from "Shadow Type" - which seems to fit well).
-Therefore, this is how I will refer to her, and I encourage you to do so also.
+However, the community has generally agreed on "Stabrys" (the "T" being taken from "Shadow Type" - which seems to fit well).
+Therefore, this is how I will refer to her, and I encourage you to do so too.

 What's the difference?